jbuehl/homealone/docs/README.scheduler.md

 The Scheduler manages the states of Homealone Controls based on times.

+### Terminology

+Task - Sets the state of a specified Control object to a specified value Job - A list of one or more Tasks that are executed in a specific order Schedule - A list of one or more Jobs that are run at specified dates and times Scheduler - The object that is responsible for managing and running Schedules

 ### Scheduler classes
 These classes are inherited from the core classes to implement functions of the Scheduler.
 The StateControl class is defined in the extra classes.